 Use of the recommended fuel is an important part of the proper maintenance of this vehicle.
-When driving in the U.S., to help keep the engine clean and maintain optimum vehicle performance, we recommend using TOP TIER Detergent Gasolines.
+To help keep the engine clean and maintain optimum vehicle performance, we recommend using TOP TIER Detergent Gasolines.
 See www.toptiergas.com for a list of TOP TIER Detergent Gasolines.